 The biggest threats to established brands include the:

 - Death of brand loyalty due to market fragmentation

-- Cost of combating return rates as high as 50%
+- Cost of combating online return rates as high as 50%

-- Fast fashion’s ability to manufacture styles on-demand
+- Fast fashion’s ability to create and release styles on-demand

 - Pressure from consumers to use ethically sourced and green manufacturing materials

 We’ll get into strategies to combat these issues later.
 For now, let’s examine how these big numbers play out in industry sub-verticals.